The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 # vmkfstools -y percentage_of_deleted_blocks_to_reclaim

-To reclaim 60% of deleted blocks on a datastore named Datastore1 in the current directory:
+To reclaim 60% of the free space on a datastore named

 # cd /vmfs/volumes/Datastore1